allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 This distinction improves performance, since usually document IDs will appear multiple times in the index, and it would not make much sense to duplicate all document contents.
 IDs can also fit into fixed-width fields which makes managing certain data structures easier.
-This separation also enables further space savings: it is possible to specify that certain fields will never be searched, and therefore do not need to be in the index, while others might never need to be returned in search results and thus can be omitted in document storage.
+This separation also enables further space savings: it is possible to specify that certain fields will never be searched, and therefore do not need to be in the index, while others might never need to be returned in search results and thus can be omitted from document storage.

 For certain operations, it may be necessary to [store field values within the index itself](https://www.elastic.co/guide/en/elasticsearch/reference/master/doc-values.html), which is yet another approach.